Overview

 - The question for missed rest breaks will pop up on clock out of any shift of 3.5 hours or longer.

-- The question for missed meal breaks will pop up on clock out for any shift of 5 hours or longer.
+- The question for missed meal breaks will pop up on clock out for any shift of longer than 5 hours.

 If the employee answers the question as “No” they were not provided with the required breaks, the missed break premium pay will be applied to their timesheet.